The Hot 5 & 7 Transcription Project

 Louis returned to Chicago in 1925 as a star ready to tell the story of his musical development on record.

-Initially he played with Lil at The Dreamland in Chicago until divorce in April 1926.
+Initially he played with Lil at Bill Bottoms' 'black & tan' place The Dreamland Café in Chicago until their divorce in April 1926.

 In December 1925 Louis was invited